Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Published 03 December 2021 by Leyla Alyanak — Parisian by birth, Lyonnaise by adoption, historian by passion

 The Belle Epoque is one of my favorite periods of French history: the architecture, the bold changes, the blossoming of the arts and intellect, often known as the "Golden Age of France".
-Let's see how true that is.
+But beneath the surface, was it truly as golden as it seemed?
+Or did it mask deeper social unrest and inequalities?

 We all know the Belle Epoque in France... we see it as we walk around Paris, marveling at the exquisite curlicues of an Art Nouveau building or the light brushstrokes of an Impressionist painting.